 “Sooooo.
 That is the cauuuuse!”
 An eerie voice boomed from behind me.
 “That giiiiirl!
 A wretched tool of divinity sent here to dash my aspirations!”
 Slowly, the voice went from distorted to sounding more human.
 Was he recovering from the fatal injury that I gave him?

 It didn’t take long before we realized what his true aim had been.
-So focused had we been on its movements, that we were slow to notice that Saki had suddenly abandoned her fight against the others and had started racing straight for the unconscious Chrys.
+So focused were we on its movements, that we were slow to notice that Saki had suddenly abandoned her fight against the others and started racing straight for the unconscious Chrys.

-Saki’s arm was raised as her sights were solely focused on crushing the one who could drive the darkness away, thereby sealing any hopes for her recovery.
+Saki’s arm was raised as her sights honed onto crushing the one who could drive the darkness away, thereby sealing any hopes for her recovery.
 I heard the demon laugh with glee as it was obvious that he had somehow put her up to the task, likely through mind control.

 She fired bolt after bolt of magic from her gun at the demonizing girl, but those were promptly batted away like annoying pests.
-In her other hand, she fired a portal that had no exit, which served as a shield of mana when no connection was defined.
-Once again, Saki crashed straight into it, undaunted by the obstacle which barely held her up.
+With her other hand, she fired a portal that lacked any connection, which served as a shield of mana when no exit was defined.
+Once again, Saki crashed straight into it and shattered it, undaunted by the obstacle in her way.
 The resulting burst of mana as the shield exploded sent both Katsys and Chrys rolling backwards.

 She abandoned her assault and scooped up the unconscious girl before making new portals to create some distance.
 As she was about to dive into it, her body crashed into something solid instead.
-She was surprised to find that the connection with this portal had been suddenly negated.
+She was surprised to find that the connecting portal had been suddenly cancelled.